frazerWatson/CV/README.md

 ###Oxford Brookes University/Staffordshire University

 - Studied three years of philosophy.
+Which is my ultimate area of study, but droppedout in my final semester.
+I still carry on my own education in philosophy and consider reading a serious endeavour rather than a pastime.
+I am particularly interested in logic, economics, theories of motivation and ancient Cynicism.

 ## Future Development